About Me

 Panic Control Treatment for Panic Disorder

-CBTs for the treatment of Social Anxiety Disorder, Generalized Anxiety Disorder, Specific Phobia, and Illness Anxiety Disorder
+CBTs for the treatment of Social Anxiety Disorder, Generalized Anxiety Disorder, Specific Phobia, Illness Anxiety Disorder, and Depression

 Psychodynamic approaches to treating PTSD for which there is emerging evidence and are integrated as indicated

-I tend to take an integrative approach to treatment and weave in my background as a developmental psychologist as well as training in multiple psychotherapy orientations.
+I tend to take an integrative approach to treatment and weave in my background as a developmental psychologist as well as training in multiple psychotherapy orientations (including ACT, DBT, and humanistic orientations).
 In general, I take an individualized approach to treatment and work to help you understand patterns in thinking, feeling, and behaving in order to turn these insights into meaningful life change.
+This often means that while I use science-backed approaches, I am aware that each person’s treatment will be uniquely based on their needs, goals, and desires for therapy and life.
+My hope is that we develop the best treatment approach for you collaboratively as I remain open to your insights and understanding about yourself, your responses to treatment, and overall goals.

 -